precision-sustainable-ag/BenchBot-SonyHRCam/User Files/readme.md

 >>

 > ### **.env**
-> This file lives localy in your computer and it contains variables which are specific tou your setup.
+> This file lives localy in your computer and it contains variables whose values are specific tou your setup.
 >
 >>
 >>
 >>
 >>